openfga/cli/README.md

       # checks can also be defined for multiple users sharing the same expectation
       - object: group:employees
         users:
+      # checks can also target multiple objects with the same expectation
+      - objects:
+          - group:admins
+          - group:employees
+        user: user:1
+        assertions:
+          moderator: false
       # either "user" or "users" may be provided, but not both
+      # either "object" or "objects" may be provided, but not both
           - user:3
           - user:4
         assertions: